The postgres Unix user v23.40.0

 Username

-settings (both postgres
+The postgres_user and postgres_group settings (both postgres by

 default) are used consistently everywhere.
 You can change them if you